onshape-public/app-gltf-viewer/README.md

 heroku config:set WEBHOOK_CALLBACK_ROOT_URL=https://<url-from-heroku-create.herokuapp.com>
 heroku config:set SESSION_SECRET=<a-cryptographically-secure-string>
 ```
 11. You can confirm your configuration settings by running `heroku config`.
-You should see all of the above, plus a `REDISTOGO_URL` variable created by the add-on.
+You should see all of the above, plus a `REDIS_URL` variable created by the add-on.
 12. Commit your (local) configuration changes, and push to Heroku.
 This will start a build process, after which your application will be up and running.
 `git commit -am "Updated configuration." && git push heroku master`.
 If you would like to watch the log as the build is running you can run `heroku logs --tail`.